 How to Make Your Own Hot Sauce – Non-Fermented

 It is so easy to make your own hot sauce.
-Give this recipe a try if you have access to fresh hot peppers and love a good hot sauce.
+If you love hot sauce and have tons of hot peppers – try this recipe!

 hot sauce